ProjectPythiaTutorials/github-arm-2022-02-28/README.md

 # Github Tutorial: Contributing to an Open Source Project

-This is a tutorial focused on contributing to a project on Github, specifically one within the Department of Energy Atmospheric Radation Measurment program.
+This is a tutorial focused on contributing to a project on Github, specifically one hosted by the Department of Energy Atmospheric Radation Measurment program.
 This tutorial will take place on two days, with both led by Max Grover:
 * **Windows Users: Monday, February 28 2022 at 9 AM Central Standard Time**
 * **Windows Users: Tuesday, March 01 2022 at 9 AM Central Standard Time**